World's Biggest Pork Producer Pledges To Cover Manure Ponds

 The covers won't just keep water out and capture odors.
 They will capture a lot of methane, which is a powerful greenhouse gas.
 Smithfield will recover that gas and process it into the natural gas that is used commercially for heating and power.
 According to the Environmental Defense Fund, which has been working with Smithfield to reduce its environmental impact, this change could capture more than 85,000 metric tons of methane per year, which can replace the burning of other fossil fuels.
 Methane has the biggest heat-trapping impact right after it is released, and the EDF calculates that this will have the same immediate effect as eliminating the greenhouse emissions of 700,000 homes.

-Ryke Longest, who teaches at Duke University's law school and has been involved in previous efforts to rein in hog farming in North Carolina, says that he's waiting to see more technical details of Smithfield's plan.
-If it simply involves covers on lagoons, and the waste that remains after methane has been recovered is sprayed on fields as it is currently, he's not impressed.
+Ryke Longest, who teaches at Duke University's law school and has been involved in previous efforts to rein in hog farming in North Carolina, says that he is waiting to see more technical details of Smithfield's plan.
+If it simply involves covers on lagoons, and the waste that remains after methane recovery is sprayed on fields as it is currently, he is not impressed.
 He says this remaining waste can still cause the problems of unpleasant odor and pollution of streams and rivers.

 Meanwhile, the next trial in a lawsuit filed by neighbors of a Smithfield hog farm is set to begin on Nov.
 13.